Household Waste Recycling Centres

 • Alsager, Crewe, Macclesfield and Knutsford HWRCs will remain open.

-• The mobile HWRC will be retained, and the service will be expanded to target 8 areas where residents are not within a 20-minute drive time of a HWRC site, or to areas where data indicates that incidents of fly tipping are at an increased level.
+• The mobile HWRC will be retained, and from October the service will be expanded to target 8 areas where residents are not within a 20-minute drive time of a HWRC site, or to areas where data indicates that incidents of fly tipping are at an increased level

-• The HWRCs will be open for an extra hour – until 6pm – on weekdays during the summer months.
+• The HWRCs will be open for an extra hour – until 6pm – seven days a week from April to September.

 We want to deliver a service that enables residents to recycle and dispose of their waste responsibly but is also within the limits of what is affordable over the coming years.